datarobot-community/datarobotx-idp/README.md

 4. Functions must either have a unit or integration test

 ## Principles
-1. Group code so it can be easily grokked and edited at the .py level
+1. Group code so it can be easily understood and edited at the .py level
 2. Minimize dependencies
 3. Isolate dependencies by submodule to reduce risk of dependency conflicts